Mubeen4497/Hindaviswarajya/Front-End/README.md

-  # HindaviSwarajya Community Platform
+  # Home Screen Layout

-  This is a code bundle for HindaviSwarajya Community Platform.
-The original project is available at https://www.figma.com/design/wsfi579AS0ZaqxT2dN1afT/HindaviSwarajya-Community-Platform.
+  This is a code bundle for Home Screen Layout.
+The original project is available at https://www.figma.com/design/XfhmQ7lEsPUZ0rmiCpZVTh/Home-Screen-Layout.

   ## Running the code